tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-reserved-instance-recommendation.md

 ---
 # Reserved Instance Purchase Recommendation APIs for Enterprise customers

-The Reserved Instance Recommendations API looks at Customers 7, 30 or 60 days virtual machine usage and offers Single and Shared Purchase Recommendations.
+The Reserved Instance Recommendations API looks at Customer's 7, 30 or 60 days virtual machine usage and offers Single and Shared Purchase Recommendations.

 ## Request for Shared Reserved Instance Recommendation